JuliaGPU/gitlab-ci/README.md

 The following runners are shared with the JuliaGPU group:

-* `hydor.elis.ugent.be`: Kepler GTX Titan & Pascal GTX 1080, 64-bit Linux
+* `hydor.elis.ugent.be`: Pascal GTX 1080 & Turing RTX 20180 Ti, 64-bit Linux
+* `ripper.elis.ugent.be`: Kepler GTX Titan, 64-bit Linux

 Note that you need to disable shared runners on your repository in Gitlab (in `Settings/CI / CD`) - otherwise, you may run on a Gitlab shared runner,